Rogue wave formation scenarios for the focusing nonlinear Schr\"odinger equation with parabolic-profile initial data on a compact support: Introduction

 Using this hydrodynamic form, one can easily identify the dispersive contribution to (\ref{eq:NLS_Foc}) as the terms multiplying $\epsilon^{2}$ in (\ref{eq:sys-fluid}).
 Therefore, a dispersionless counterpart of (\ref{eq:NLS_Foc}) can be constructed by setting $\epsilon$ to zero in (\ref{eq:sys-fluid}), obtaining the quasi-linear system of geometric optics equations:

 This system is called elliptic as its associated ``characteristic velocities'' are complex.

 As the dispersionless counterpart of the NLS equation, system (\ref{eq:ellsys-fluid}) has been the object of intense research since its introduction in the context of nonlinear optics and plasma physics (nonlinear interaction of radio-waves with ionosphere), starting from the seminal contributions by Talanov \cite{Talanov1965,Talanov1970}, Gurevich and Shvartsburg \cite{GurevichShvartsburg1970,GurevichShvartsburg1973}, and Akhmanov, Sukhorukov and Khokhlov \cite{AkhmanovSukhorukovKhokhlov1970,AkhmanovSukhorukovKhokhlov1968} (see also \cite{KamchatnovShaykin2021} and references therein).
-The elliptic system (\ref{eq:ellsys-fluid}) has also been consistently investigated as the semi-classical limit of the NLS equation in \cite{BronskiKutz1999,CaiMcLaughlinMclaughlin2002,CenicerosTian2002,ClarkeMiller2002,LeeLyngVanakova2012}.